planetfederal/qgis-webappbuilder-plugin/docs/source/controls.rst

    * - showZoomTo
      - Show Zoom To button, so the user can adjust the extent of the map based on the extent of an individual layer.
-   * - expandOnHover
-     - Automatically open the layer list when the mouse hovers over the control's button.
    * - tipLabel
      - The tooltip to show when the mouse hovers over the layers list.
        Default is Layers.